gasduster99/sppComp/try1/try1_2.md

-Although model based data analysis has the potential to add significant structure to data, an ethical application of these methods must always confront the model with enough emperical information to adequatly learn about the system.
+Although model based data analysis has the potential to add significant structure to data, an ethical application of these methods must always confront the model with enough empirical information to adequately learn about the system.
 In this setting some market categories and time periods may not be well enough sampled to learn the parameters of the models presented here.
 For any modeled period where the minimum number of possible parameters exceeds the number of samples for the modeled period, the model is not applied.
-Rather than apply models inappropriatly, these cases are speciated as the nominal species for their market category.
-We later demonstrate in Figure $(bars)$ that due to the prioritization for sampling heavily landed, or otherwise commercially realavent categories, a sample size heuristic such as this typically only leads to nominal speciation in market categories and time periods where total landings are low.
+Rather than apply models inappropriately, these cases are speciated as the nominal species for their market category.
+We later demonstrate in Figure $(bars)$ that due to the prioritization for sampling heavily landed, or otherwise commercially realavent categories, a sample size heuristic such as this, typically only leads to nominal speciation in market categories and time periods where total landings are low.
-Thus the expanded landings in these periods have a negligable effect on the overall expanded landings for species in these categories.
+Thus the expanded landings in these periods have a negligible effect on the overall expanded landings for species in these categories.

 <!--
 the models are constructed
-so that these cases represent cases where realatively low landings are present and
+so that these cases represent cases where relatively low landings are present and

-gets around the fact that there is always an important emperical component to these models
+gets around the fact that there is always an important empirical component to these models

 Since model based strategies of data analysis are reliant not only on a